sspencer/mock/README.md

 rapid development and testing of (REST) API clients.
 The routes are dynamically configured from a watched file.

+For added flexibility, Mock optionally just serves the specified directory.

 This project is inspired by [localroast](https://github.com/caalberts/localroast).
 Thought it would be fun to recreate something similar with a less verbose API syntax.